Post to a forum

 Most common methods of posting to a forum:

-Note: Students cannot post or reply to posts in a News forum
+Note: Students cannot post or reply to posts in a Announcements forum

 What you will need to do will depend on what you see when you first open the forum.

 Important: When posting in a forum you must obey the student guidelines for online forum etiquette.